serialport/node-serialport/README.md

 For support you can open a [github issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new), for discussions, designs, and clarifications, we recommend you join our [Gitter Chat room](https://gitter.im/EmergingTechnologyAdvisors/node-serialport).
 We have two related projects [Browser Serialport](https://github.com/garrows/browser-serialport) "just like Node Serialport but for browser apps", and [Serialport Test Piliot](https://github.com/j5js/serialport-test-pilot) which helps us test serialport.

+If you'd like to contriubte please take a look at our code of coduct, then our road map.
+We also have issues tagged "good first PR" if you'd like to start somewhere specific.
+We'll do our best to support you until your PR is merged.

 ***

+# Which version of Serialport would you like documentation for?

 You're reading the README for the master branch of serialport.
-You might want to look at the README of our latest release.
+You probably want to be looking at the README of our latest release.
 See our [change log](changelog.md) for what's new.

  - [`serialport@3.1.2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/3.1.2/README.md) it is the latest `3.x` releases.
  - [`serialport@2.1.2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/2.1.2/README.md) it was the last `2.x` release